 Understand that you always have this available.
 Get some hope from this fact.
 Call this link at will.
 Once you have trained yourself to remember that meditative state when situations present themselves, the next step is to call it at will.
 Meaning, you yourself will trigger that meditative state.

 You no longer need stimuli.
-That’s when you have reached a higher level of practical meditation because that sense of calm, release an objective distance that you feel with your emotions pretty much persists on a 24/7 basis.
+That’s when you have reached a higher level of practical simple meditation steps for beginners because that sense of calm, release an objective distance that you feel with your emotions pretty much persists on a 24/7 basis.
 You only need to choose to call that meditative state into being and it happens.
 You now know it like the back of your hand.

 Meditation Is Not A Form Of Mind Control

-All sorts of thoughts will arise when you start to look within your own mind in the course of meditation.
+All sorts of thoughts will arise when you start to look within your own mind in the course of these simple meditation steps for beginners.

 Some might surprise and even shock you, but one stray thought is nothing to feel guilty about.
 It is not ‘you’.
 You are not your thoughts.
 They arise and fall.
 You choose whether to follow them or not.